OUR GOAL – LONG-TERM RELATIONSHIPS, NOT SHORT-TERM PLACEMENTS.

-Consistent goal as owners: minimal bureaucracy, maximum support and appreciation for your hard work.
+- Minimal bureaucracy, maximum appreciation for your hard work

 Yes.
-Based on STRS requirements, we can contract and place you in a school setting, following specific rules.
 Contracting for limited hours is a great way to maintain skills and earn additional income while setting your own pace.
 Retirees often choose to fill maternity leaves and keep the rest of the year open to travel.

 No. We are choosy about our clinicians.
 If you are offered a “slot” after our interview process is complete, you can choose to accept or decline.
 If you accept, we will begin developing suggestions for a specific position.
 You are free to explore other opportunities while we work on your placement.
 You are not committed to a contract until you have accepted a specific position.